zh217/aiochan/README.md

         ac.go(yellow_python(c))
 ```

 in other words, it is a 3-fan-in on top of a 3-fan-out.
-If you run it, you will have an endless stream of `A yellow python as received a product made by the blue python`.
+If you run it, you will have an endless stream of `A yellow python has received a product made by the blue python`.

 If you have no idea what this is, read the tutorial.